tannewt/wa-law.org/site/org/association_of_washington_business/README.md

 ### [SB 5107](/bill/2025-26/sb/5107/) - Concerning underinsured motorist coverage for local government employees.  👎1

+### [SB 5111](/bill/2025-26/sb/5111/) - Concerning the excise tax treatment of amounts received by title and escrow businesses from clients for remittance to a county filing office for the purpose of recording documents. 👍1

 ### [SB 5148](/bill/2025-26/sb/5148/) - Ensuring compliance with the housing element requirements of the growth management act. 👍1

 ### [SB 5166](/bill/2025-26/sb/5166/) - Operating budget, supp.  👎1